Jandini/xchain/README.md

-## Synchronizing Test Collections with CollectionChainLinkFixture and CollectionChainAwaiterFixture
+## Synchronizing Test Collections with CollectionChainLinkFixture and CollectionChainLinkAwaitFixture

-Xchain supports runtime coordination between test collections using `CollectionChainLinkFixture` and `CollectionChainAwaiterFixture`.
+Xchain supports runtime coordination between test collections using `CollectionChainLinkFixture` and `CollectionChainLinkAwaitFixture`.
 This allows a test collection to **start only after another collection has completed**, even when collections are allowed to run in parallel globally.

 ### Purpose